CindyLi86/Thesis-Project/README.md

 1. rename NPC by command or code to enable rename function
 2. players can pick up the dialogue from where they left
 3. color on key words

+2.26 Dialogue and implementation Problem fixed

+1. Players can pick up the conversation
+2. Full dialogue wrote up
+3. Change the world time by command coded for buttons Still Need:
+1. Create a loop for the last dialogue window to change the world time to the second day.

+3.3 Mission implementation

+1. Angry entity(monster) creates and working properly Still need:
+1. Set the summon position, attact area of the monster.
+2. Test the difficulty of the monster.